adap/flower/doc/source/first-time-contributors.rst

     The upstream is the GitHub remote address of the parent repository (in this case Flower), i.e. the one we eventually want to contribute to and therefore need an up-to-date history of.
-    The origin is just the GitHub remote address of the forked repository we created.
+    The origin is just the GitHub remote address of the forked repository we created, i.e. the copy (fork) in our own account.

     To make sure our local version of the fork is up-to-date with the latest changes from the Flower repository, we can execute the following command: